dylan-thomas832/aoc/README.md

 # Dylan's Advent of Code

-This holds my attempts at Advent of Code solutions.
+This holds my attempts at [Advent of Code](https://adventofcode.com/) solutions.
 The solutions will mostly be in C++ and Python for practicing.
-Building and running instructions to come later.

 ## Installation